 Finally, the lack of male planet activists can also deter men from speaking out about environmental concerns.
 From Greta Thunberg to Alexandria Ocasio-Cortez, women have been speaking out about waste and climate change, only to be met with opposition, primarily from males.

 Seeing this type of planet activism can make men feel as if they will be judged and perceived as "less of a man" if they speak up.

 First, we can stop gender stereotyping and reinforce the fact that the waste and climate crisis impacts us all - not just women.
 We must all encourage men to make sustainable swaps, purchase eco-friendly products, and speak out about climate change and plastic waste.

-As a brand, it is our responsibility to also market our products as gender neutral, creating sustainable alternatives to skincare products for men, and by encouraging and supporting male planet activists.
+As a brand, it is our responsibility to also market our products as gender neutral, creating sustainable alternatives to male products and by encouraging and supporting male planet activists.

 The bottom line - The future of our planet is all of our responsibilities and we all must do our part in healing the planet.

 Here at Everly, we are striving to create gender-neutral scents and provide gender-neutral packaging for our Clean Candle Refill Kits - after all, candles are for everyone!
 If you're on the hunt for your next masculine aroma, check out some of our fan favourites: